hashicorp/vault-client-dotnet/docs/SecretsApi.md

 <a name="totplistkeys"></a>
 # **TotpListKeys**

-> void TotpListKeys (string totpMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse TotpListKeys (string totpMountPath, TimeSpan? wrapTTL = null)

 Manage the keys that can be created with this backend.